sf-wdi-31/algorithm-complexity-and-big-o/README.md

 ####Combinations

-Almost everything else is composed of combinations of the times we've looked at so far.
+There are a few other common Big O families (notably `O(n!)`), but many problems are composed of combinations of the times we've looked at so far.
 For example, if a for loop has more complex operations inside it, time complexity is usually higher.

 ```js
 function addAllArrays(arrayOfArrays){